mateusz-mironczuk/japanese-utils/README.md

 ## Usage
 1. Obtain a legal `kanjidic2.xml` file.
 2. Run `node src/index.js <path to the kanjidic2.xml file>`.
-3. The generated files will be saved inside `output` directory in a current working directory.
+3. The generated files will be saved inside `_kanji` directory in a current working directory.

 ## Notes